Mapi León: Early life

 María Pilar León Cebrián was born 13 June 1995, to parents Javier and Pilar.
 León was raised with an older brother in La Almozara, a district of Zaragoza.

 León started playing volleyball at age seven, and played many other sports as a child including baseball.
 Later she started playing futsal for local team Gran Vía, where she played as a winger.
 Around this age, she was granted a scholarship to go to an art school, but turned down the award to focus on football.

 León was discovered by David Magaña, a former Zaragoza CFF sporting director, who noticed her and her brother Javi playing football while shopping in a Carrefour supermarket.
 She began training with the club at age 11.

 Club career

 Prainsa Zaragoza (2011–2013)

 After developing with their B team for two years, León debuted in the Primera División with Prainsa Zaragoza when she was 16.
 Her match debut with Zaragoza was against Barcelona.

 In 2013, Zaragoza made it to the final of the Copa de la Reina, where they faced León's future club FC Barcelona.
 In her last ever match with the club, León started the final as Zaragoza lost 4–0 to Barcelona, who completed their first domestic double.
+Also in 2013, León was recognised for the first time as one of the most promising young footballers in Spain by being named to the "Golden 11" of Futbol Draft, a recognition she would earn two more times in her career.

 Espanyol (2013–2014)

 At 18, León joined RCD Espanyol in 2013, where she remained for only one season.
+She won the first trophy of her career when Espanyol outlasted FC Barcelona to win the Copa Catalunya.
 Around this time, she began getting call-ups with the senior national team.
 In addition, she attracted the attention of Atlético Madrid, who finished 3rd in the league in the 2012–13 league season.